Appeal to Emotion

 This isn't an appeal to emotion.
 The emotional impact is named as one input to the argument, and the case also cites a measurable effect (cognitive decline).
 Emotions are fair to raise when the question itself is partly about emotional outcomes.
 "Think of the grieving families" is a fallacy when the question is tax policy.
 It isn't a fallacy when the question is whether grief matters.

-Name the move without dismissing the feeling.
+If you're on the receiving end, name the move without dismissing the feeling.
 "That's a hard story, and I believe it's real.
 Setting it aside for a minute, what's the argument about whether the program works?"
-If the response can only return to the story, the story was the whole case.
+That keeps the conversation moving without pretending the emotion doesn't matter.